Immediately After the Accident

 You should also call the police to report any car accident.
 Exchange vehicle and insurance information with the other driver.

 Car accidents usually happen suddenly and without warning.
 You could have accident injuries that do not present themselves right away.
-It is important to get medical attention immediately after the accident and have any injuries documented.
+It is important to get medical attention immediately after the accident.
+Document all injuries that resulted from the accident.

 Reporting the Accident

-After these other matters have been addressed, you should contact USAA by phone to start the claim process.
-You will need to provide the adjuster on the phone with your policy information and detailed information about the accident.
+After addressing the immediate matters, you should contact USAA by phone or online to start the claim process.
+You will need to provide your policy information and detailed information about the accident.
+On the spot you can arrange an inspection for your vehicle.
 If the car is drivable, you may need to take the car to the nearest authorized collision center.
 If it is not safe to drive, USAA may have the vehicle towed to the collision center.
+USAA can also assist you in finding a rental car if needed.

 You also can download the USAA app to your smart phone and report your claim that way.
-It is a convenient way to report the claim; claim adjusters do leave the company and it is possible for communication about your case to be lost.
-Reporting a claim through the app ensures the case is completely documented.
+It is a convenient way to report the claim.
+You can also follow the progress of your claim.
+Reporting a claim through the app ensures the case is completely documented and easy to manage.

-If you want to use the online claims system with USAA, you must be registered with a username, which can be done easily with your policy data to get started.
-An advantage to filing the claim online or through the app is it is easy to check the status of the claim at any time and you also can upload or review documents relevant to the claim.
+If you want to use the online claims system with USAA, you must be a registered user with an active account.
+An advantage to filing the claim online or through the app is it is easy to check the status of the claim at any time.
+You also can upload or review documents relevant to the claim.

 When you start the USAA claims process, the claims adjuster will ask about the car accident.
 It is important to be honest with your USAA claims representative.
 Do not misrepresent what happened as this will make it more difficult to settle the claim with the other insurance company.
 USAA may request information related to the crash, such as police reports and proof of your medical examination.
 Based upon the investigation, USAA will decide if you were at fault for damages caused by the crash.